Here’s my comprehensive guide to spending 10 days in beautiful Tuscany.

 The Bargello houses an amazing collection of Renaissance sculptures.
 The most important works are in the Michelangelo and Donatello rooms.

-Those include Michelangelo’s first major sculpture, Bacchus, and his Pitti Tondo, Donatello’s acclaimed Bronze David and St. George, and Gian Lorenzo Bernini’s Bust of Costanza.
+Highlights include Michelangelo’s first major sculpture, Bacchus, and his Pitti Tondo, Donatello’s acclaimed Bronze David and St. George, Bernini’s Bust of Costanza.

 Click here to pre-book an entry ticket for the Bargello.
 If you are a fan of Renaissance sculpture, you may want to invest in a guided tour of the Bargello.